Your cart is currently empty!

 ForTuna has 2 battery systems, as most boats do.
 One for the motor and one for the “house”.
 The motor battery is only used to start the engine.
 It is a battery slightly different to regular batteries.
 It features a higher crank voltage to support the high electricity required in a short time to start the engine without damaging the battery itself.
 The “house” (service ) batteries take care of the rest.
 From board electronics to charging your phone and keeping the fridge cold.
 Some boats have further battery division, such as a separate battery for the anchor winch or bow thruster.

 The current sailboat market offers 3 different types of batteries for sailboats: Lead, AMG and Lithium.
+If you want to know more about the differences between marine batteries on here.
 Our first house batteries were “normal” lead acid truck batteries, bringing us far!
 We had 2 batteries of 180Ah, resulting in 360Ah in total.
 However, once we started taking boatlife more seriously, equipped ForTuna for longer crossing and began to sail in more remote places, our initial system was not strong enough to support our lifestyle.
-In an upcoming blog post, we will discuss the difference between lead and lithium and why we chose BattleBorn Batteries.
+In this blog post, we discuss the difference between lead and lithium and why we chose BattleBorn Batteries.

 Energy generation (solar, wind, generator, hydro and alternator)